AdmiralCurtiss/SenPatcher/README.md

 * Built-in mod loader for p3a mods.
 * Option to remove the forced animation skip in Turbo mode.
+* Option to make Turbo a toggle instead of a hold.
 * Option to fix the internal Thor master quartz HD texture ID to allow usage of the HD texture pack for it.
 * Option to fix various minor script and asset file errors, such as missing sound effects, incorrect voice clips, text typos, etc.
 * Option to remap the button used for triggering Turbo mode and to re-enable the 2nd Notebook shortcut even when Turbo is on.